 High Conservation Value Forest (HCVF) areas

-Wenita has identified three HCVF areas within its forests.
+Wenita has identified five HCVF areas within its forests.
 They are:

 Halfway Road native forest reserve, Berwick Forest

 Office Creek Seepage, Maungatua block, Berwick Forest